Ginger pineapple fried rice, a perfect use for leftover rice, makes a delicious side dish for shrimp, pork, or chicken.

 - 2 teaspoons soy sauce (use gluten-free soy sauce if cooking gluten-free)

 - 1 teaspoon toasted sesame oil

-*Place raw rice in a large bowl and rinse with cold water, changing the water until it runs clear.
-Drain the rice and place in a thick-bottomed saucepan (3 to 4 quart).
-Check the rice package instructions and add the amount of water called for for 2 cups of raw rice.
-Bring to a boil and reduce the heat to low.
-Cover and cook for 15 to 20 minutes, whatever is indicated on the package.
-Remove from heat and let stand covered for 10 minutes.
-Spread out rice in a rimmed baking sheet to cool off and air dry.
-Let dry out for a couple of hours and then proceed with the recipe, or put in a bowl, cover with plastic wrap, and chill in the refrigerator overnight and proceed the next day.
+*If making rice from scratch, cook the raw rice according to the package instructions.
+Spread the hot, cooked rice out in a rimmed baking sheet to cool off and air dry.
+Let the rice dry out for a couple of hours and then proceed with the recipe, or put in a bowl, cover with plastic wrap, and chill in the refrigerator overnight and proceed the next day.